 This is a lesson I’ve had to learn over and over through life.
 As a tightwad, at least most of the time, I tend to buy cheap things.
 Then they break, and I end up buying a much higher quality item which lasts for years and ends up being far cheaper on a total cost of ownership basis.
 Everything that is cheap is not value for money.

 Fashion and value rarely go together

 And then there’s fashion.
-Fashion and contrarianism do work together outside of investing, and inside it too.
+Fashion and contrarianism do work together outside of investing and inside it too.
 I don’t remember the last time I bought a fashionable item of clothing, and I know that my clothing is cheaper because of it.
 No £100 trainers for me.
-Fashion in the investment world is Apple and Facebook and LinkedIn.
-Although I haven’t looked at these companies in detail, I’m pretty sure their valuations are high and their value for money low.
+Fashion in the investment world is Apple, Facebook and LinkedIn.
+Although I haven’t looked at these companies in detail, I’m pretty sure their valuations are high and their value for money is low.

 Going against the crowd is not always a good idea

 A lot of people in the value investing crowd talk about going against the crowd and the madness of the crowd.
 I am one of those people, and I must admit that bashing the crowd can give you a nice feeling of superiority, and in the world of investing, going against the crowd is often the best course of action.
 Often, but not always.